gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 $ clang-format -i <file>
     ```
     {: class="no-copy"}
-  or for a folder and its and subfolders:
+  or for a folder and its subfolders:
 ```console
 $ find src/algorithms/conditioner/ -iname *.h -o -iname *.cc | xargs clang-format -i
 ```